ncatlab/nlab-content/pages/4/5/6/0/654/content.md

 In fact, Kapranov and Voevodsky defined a **Kapranov--Voevodsky $2$-vector space** as an abelian $\Vect$-module category equivalent to $\Vect^n$ for some $n$.

-While this definition makes a lot of sense, its main shortcomings are twofold:

-* It does not give an abstract characterization of 2-vector spaces.
+While this definition makes a lot of sense it does not give an abstract characterization of 2-vector spaces.
 That is, it is hardly different to simply defining a 2-vector space as a category equivalent to $Vect^n$.

-* It uses the notion of an _abelian category_, which is considered by many to no longer be a foundational notion in mathematics.
-In practice [[derived category|derived categories]] seem more appropriate in applications.

 Because Kapranov--Voevodsky $2$-vector spaces categorify the idea of a vector space as a 'state-space' of a system, they are the notion of 2-vector space which feature on the right hand side of extended TQFTs (functors from higher [[cobordism]] categories to higher vector spaces).